Lima Memorial Health System Logo

 When to Contact a Medical Professional

 Most of the time, the problem is noticed right after birth.
-You do not need to call your provider unless you have other questions.
+You do not need to contact your provider unless you have other questions.

 Related Information